autistic-symposium/shell-toolkit/README.md

-Dotfiles and Scripts
+🐯 Dotfiles and Scripts 🐯
 ====================

-Some sample of my config files (note: this is kinda like from years ago, but have fun)
+Some sample of my shell scripts and config files (note: this is kinda like from decaaaaades ago, but have fun).

-OBVIOUSLY I DON'T INCLUDE SENSITIVE PARTS.
+😈 OBVIOUSLY I DON'T INCLUDE SENSITIVE PARTS 😈

-Some bash scripts, examples and useful stuff.